 Dental facilities must maintain and make available for inspection in either physical or electronic form for a minimum of three years:

-Dental facilities may create their own forms for tracking inspections and maintenance or utilize the sample form.
+Dental facilities may create their own forms for tracking inspections and maintenance or utilize the sample form (download link at the end of this article).

 Dental facilities must maintain and make available for inspection in either physical or electronic form the manufacturer’s operating manual for the current device(s).